Book Guide / Reading Order

 The Beam

 Oh, the epicness!
-There are five seasons of The Beam, and they’re some of the most in-depth, thoughtful, built-out stuff Sean and I have written together.
-It’s about the rise of warring power factions in a future world dominated by an omniscient (and increasingly self-aware) AI network.
+There are five “seasons” of The Beam (just think of them as “books”), and they’re some of the most in-depth, thoughtful, built-out stuff in my catalog.
+It’s about the rise of warring factions in a future world dominated by an omniscient (and increasingly self-aware) AI network.

 This is many readers’ favorite series by far … and, fun note: We wrote it before AI became mainstream.
 Funny how much we’re getting right already.

 There are a few side books in the Beam world, but the weirdest is Plugged: a fictional book that’s written as if it were nonfiction, attributed to an author we made up named Sterling Gibson.
-“Sterling Gibson” is actually me and Sean, but he’s also a character in later seasons of The Beam.
-He’s also basically Malcolm Gladwell.
+“Sterling Gibson” is actually me and my frequent co-author Sean Platt, but he’s also a character in later seasons of The Beam.
+He’s basically Malcolm Gladwell.
 So if you can imagine a future Malcolm Gladwell writing about his world in a Malcolm Gladwell sort of way, that’s what this book is.
 Plugged explains the world of The Beam, how it was made, and what it means for our characters’ society.

 As always, I like the idea of reading in the order I wrote the books because that way each read is informed by what I knew at the time.
 That order is: